epage/cargo-script-mvs/0000-cargo-script.md

 As mentioned, a reason for being first-party is to standardize the convention for this which also allows greater interop.

+A default implementation ensures people will use it.
+For example, `clap` received an issue with a reproduction case using a `cargo-play` script that went unused because it just wasn't worth installing yet another, unknown tool.

-This also improves the overall experience since you can run `cargo test --manifest-path script.rs` rather than the third-party tool trying to cover every `cargo` workflow in a slightly different way than the regular cargo workflow.
+This also improves the overall experience as you do not need the third-party command to replicate support for every potential feature including:
+- `cargo test` and other built-in cargo commands
+- `cargo expand` and other third-party cargo commands
+- `rust-analyzer` and other editor/IDE integration

+While other third-party cargo commands might not immediately adopt single-file packages, first-party support for them will help encourage their adoption.

 This still leaves room for third-party implementations, either differentiating themselves or experimenting with
 - Alternative caching mechanisms for lower overhead